W4tu/W4tu/README.md

   Stackoverflow

 - 💞️ I’m looking to collaborate on ...
-  New and modular Systems Engineering approaches in the field of mechanical engineering.
+  integrating new and modular Systems Engineering approaches in the field of mechanical engineering.
-  Mechanical Engineers tools seem very ancient to me.
+  Mechanical engineering tools seem rather ancient to me.
 But who am I?
 Just a graduate.
-So...
-I am still learning and I never wanna stop.

 - 📫 How to reach me ...
   w4tu@posteo.net